New Market Tax Credit (NMTC) Overview

 A little known source of funds, the NMTC program can help

-Nevada businesses- or businesses relocating to Nevada- gain access to gap
+Nevada businesses and nonprofit organizations gain access to gap

 funding to support businesses located in